 Cross-cultural connection: This ad transcends borders by focusing on the universal theme of family connection, making it relatable to a global audience.
 The effort to bridge the language gap underscores the importance of cross-cultural understanding.

-Humor as a narrative tool: Rather than just for laughs, humor is used to progress the storyline and character development, making the man's journey more engaging and memorable.
-Moments like the man labeling his dog as "dog" and practicing English phrases in unlikely scenarios add a light-heartedness that is both amusing and endearing.
+Humor as a narrative tool: Rather than just for laughs, humor progresses the storyline and character development, making the man's journey more engaging and memorable.
+Moments like the man labeling his dog as "dog" and practicing English phrases in unlikely scenarios add an amusing and endearing light-heartedness.

 In just four weeks following its release, the ad recorded up 56 million views across YouTube and Facebook.